 Run a search for criminal law defence in Library Search

-You can also choose the Format options to focus in on online books or journal articles
+You can also choose the Resource Type options to focus in on online books or journal articles

 The University subscribes to a vast collection of online databases.
 These range from bibliographic databases, which point to published literature, to primary sources, news, audio-visual, and much more.

 Your Liaison Librarian can provide advice on which resources are most useful for your module, as well as how to navigate the various relevant databases.

 An increasing amount of scholarly information is published open access, with government mandates internationally supporting this movement.
 Care should be taken to evaluate online content, but the amount of high quality peer-reviewed academic material freely available is growing year on year.